-The 19th-century writer Celia Thaxter was so outraged by the slaughter of birds for ladies’ hats that in 1886 she became the secretary of the Audubon Society of Waltham, Mass., in 1886.
+The 19th-century writer Celia Thaxter was so outraged by the slaughter of birds for ladies’ hats that in 1886 she became the secretary of the Audubon Society of Waltham, Mass.
 The next year she wrote an article for the first issue of Audubon Magazine called ‘Women’s Heartlessness.’

 It may have been in that capacity that she first wrote to Bradford Torrey, an ornithologist who published a popular book, Birds in the Bush, in 1885.
 Born in Weymouth, Mass., in 1843, he was an editor at the Youth’s Companion magazine.

 In her introductory letter to Torrey Celia Thaxter asked him, “By this wing which I send you, can you tell me the name of the bird who owned it?”
 Though she and Torrey never met face to face, they became letter-writing friends.